Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The most common way to control a computer is through a mouse, but a mouse requires lifting your hand and moving your arm.
 A more ergonomic solution is to use a trackball, which lets your hand rest in one place.
 Although trackballs aren’t as popular as a mouse, the Logitech M570 wireless trackball might make you change your mind.
 This computer mouse was designed with comfort and performance in mind.

 One main advantage of the Unifying receiver’s small size is that it allows you to keep it plugged into a laptop computer without forcing you to remove it every time you need to pack your laptop back in its case.
-The Unifying receiver’s small size makes it nearly flush with any laptop’s side so you can just plug it into your computer once and forget about it.
+The Unifying receiver’s small size makes it nearly flush with any laptop’s side, so you can just plug it into your computer once and forget about it.

 To power the trackball, you just need a single AA battery, which Logitech claims will last up to 18 months.
 (For your convenience, Logitech even includes a single AA battery that’s already installed inside the trackball.)
 To further conserve power when you’re not using the trackball, you can slide an On/Off switch to turn the trackball off completely.

 These Back and Forward buttons worked automatically under Windows 7, but they won’t work under Mac OS X until you first download a free Logitech Control Center program, which lets you configure how the trackball behaves.
 Although, if you have a condition forcing your hand to tremble constantly, you might want to read our guide to the leading trackball mouse for Parkinson’s.

 The trackball’s shape is specifically geared towards right-handed users who can comfortably manipulate the trackball with their thumb while pressing the left and right mouse buttons with their index and middle finger.
 Left-handed users can still use the trackball, but it may feel more awkward manipulating the trackball with your pinky.

 The trackball, left and right mouse buttons, and scroll wheel work as expected.
-Using the Back and Forward buttons to flip through web pages in a browser is a nice added convenience so you don’t have to scroll and click the Back and Forward buttons in your browser all the time.
+Using the Back and Forward buttons to flip through web pages in a browser is a nice added convenience, so you don’t have to scroll and click the Back and Forward buttons in your browser all the time.

 Logitech’s M570 wireless trackball is much less tiring to use than a traditional mouse with the added advantage of its wireless capabilities, which lets you place and use the trackball anywhere near your computer.
-The additional of special Back and Forward browser buttons makes the trackball faster than a mouse for heavy web users.
+The addition of special Back and Forward browser buttons makes the trackball faster than a mouse for heavy web users.

 Despite all of its advantages, this trackball may still not change the minds of those who prefer the mouse over scrolling the trackball with their thumb, which in itself can get nearly as tiring as moving your arm to manipulate a mouse.
 If you aren’t convinced about the benefits of a trackball, the Logitech M570 Wireless Trackball may not change your mind.
 However, if you’re looking for an alternative to a mouse and want a versatile trackball, Logitech’s latest wireless trackball will likely meet your needs.